Esri/i3s-spec/i3s_converter/i3s_converter_ReadMe.md

 | Pointcloud      |     X    | &nbsp;  |
 | Building        |     X    | &nbsp;  |

-*Note:*  The 1.7 output slpk using this converter will result in a larger slpk.
-1.7 maintains backwards compatibility with 1.6, includes a Draco buffer, and writes DXT textures.
+*Note:* 1.7 maintains backwards compatibility with 1.6 The resultant 1.7 slpk will be larger in size than the input slpk.
+This is due to the creation of Draco-compressed geometries and DXT-compressed textures.
 All of these features are important for increased performance.
-If output slpk size is a limiting factor, the `-x` option can be used to skip writing DXT textures, but the slpk will not perform as well.
+If output slpk size is a limiting factor, the `-x` option can be used to skip writing DXT textures, buy this may result in slower drawing performance.

 ## Running the executable